yamatt/blog/content/blog/safety-and-security.md

 This is incredibly sensible and pragmatic advice that responds to people's usage of safety equipment.

 When talking about security it's often useful to make analogies to safety features.
-Likely because safety is tangible and people like talking about safety.
+Safety is tangible and people like talking about safety.
 But they're often not directly comparable.

-Safety equipment is often tied to a particular way of working that is complex and expensive to change.
+Safety equipment is often tied to a regulated way of working that is complex and expensive to change.

 In this scenario safety equipment also has the same failings as a lot of security products do.
 Poor guidance.
 Poor user experience, especially when things go really wrong.
 Poor quality alerts.